Muzeomu/CLE-Notes/Readme.md

 * Tracert is a command used to trace the path packets take from your device to a destination.
 * It shows each hop (router or network device) the packet goes through and how long it takes to reach each one.
 * This helps identify where delays or failures occur in the network path.
-* For example, tracert google.com will show all the intermediate devices that a request to Google passes through.
+* For example, tracert google.com will show all the intermediate devices that a request to Google passes through.<br><br>

-## Unit - 2
+# Unit - 2 Introduction to Computer Security

 ## Malware
 Malware, short for malicious software, refers to any program or file that is harmful to a computer user.
 It can be spread via physical means like USB drives or over the internet through methods like drive-by downloads.